 “Life sucks a lot less when you add mountain air, a campfire, and some peace and quiet.”

 Your boss needs you to work overtime, which doesn’t give you much “you time” at all.
 The house needs to be cleaned, but you’re too tired and only seem to have enough energy to binge-watch some Netflix before bed.
 The clutter piles up.
 Exercise is non-existent and your friends are too busy adulting to do anything relaxing with you.
 Browsing the news and Facebook has filled your head with negativity.
-When will the madness end!?
+When will the lightning slots!?

 Humans are complex creatures, and our lives become increasingly complex as we get older.
 We are always adding new things to our plate.
 Whether it be learning a new skill, obtaining a career, getting married, or having a kid, all of these things add to our to-do lists and we can become worn out very easily.